-Figure B.1 shows, among other tone scale adjustment curves, the graphs of two "linear average luminance" TSA functions for printing the halftone ramps (produced using SACDH) at 300 dpi and 600 dpi, marked "c6" and "c7", respectively.
-The empirical "c1" curve, originally developed by Sandler, Gusev, and Milman in 1992 for printing near-linear average brightness halftone ramps produced by their threeweight version of SED [188] at 300 dpi on LaserJet II laser printers, served as the first approximation.
+Figure 48 shows, among other tone scale adjustment curves, the graphs of two "linear average luminance" TSA functions for printing the halftone ramps (produced using SACDH) at 300 dpi and 600 dpi, marked "c6" and "c7", respectively.
+The empirical "c1" curve, originally developed by Sandler, Gusey, and Milman in 1992 for printing near-linear average brightness halftone ramps produced by their three-weight version of SED [184] at 300 dpi on LaserJet II laser printers, served as the first approximation.
 The first iteration of the process described in the previous paragraph led to a new TSA curve I had marked "c3".
-This curve is not shown in Fig. B.1.
-It is pretty close to the curve marked "c6", and Fig. B.1 is rather busy as it is.
+This curve is not shown in Fig. 48.
+It is pretty close to the curve marked "c6", and Fig. 48 is rather busy as it is.
 Additional measurements led to two different curves, "c4" and "c5", for printing at 300 dpi and 600 dpi, respectively.
-These curves were very close to "c6" and "c7", respectively, and are not shown in Fig. B.1, either.
+These curves were very close to "c6" and "c7", respectively, and are not shown in Fig. 48, either.
 Each of the curves marked "c6" and "c7" is, therefore, three iterations away from "c1".
 (The mnemonic "c2" was used to denote an experimental curve for printing at 600 dpi.
 I did not find that function especially useful.)
 I stopped when it became obvious that the influence of changes in the printer conditions occurring between the iterations became comparable to the differences between the TSA curves I was getting.
-Throughout the process, the luminance differences between the 600 dpi halftone ramps produced using the same TSA functions, but printed on different HP LaserJet IVsi printers, remained disappointingly large compared to the (still very visible) differences between the 300 dpi halftone ramps.
-Eventually, the TSA curves shown in Figure B.2 were chosen empirically for high-resolution halftone image printing on a newer HP LaserJet 4000 laser printer, which appeared to be relatively stable.
+Throughout the process, the luminance differences between the 600 dpi halftone ramps produced using the same TSA functions, but printed on different HP LaserJet IVsi printers, remained disappointingly large compared to the (still very visible) differences between the 300 dpi halftone ramps, so I decided not to include a 600 dpi halftone ramp in the illustrations.

-Figure B.3 (a) shows the halftone ramp produced using the linear average luminance TSA function "c6".
-This ramp is apparently too light, which is not surprising, given that the human vision system in the photopic region tends to be more sensitive to the luminance changes in the darker areas of images [88].
-(Luminance was formerly called "photometric brightness" [103].
+Figure 49 (a) shows the halftone ramp produced using the linear average luminance TSA function "c6".
+This ramp is apparently too light, which is not surprising, given that the human vision system in the photopic region tends to be more sensitive to the luminance changes in the darker areas of images [85].
+(Luminance was formerly called "photometric brightness" [100].
 Apparently, the old name went out of style once it became clear that this measure is not close enough to being directly proportional to the perceived brightness.)

-The halftone ramp in Figure B.3 (b) was produced using the "c1" TSA function of Sandler et al. While the behavior of the perceived brightness of such ramps tends to be close to linear for 300 dpi ramps printed on the laser printers belonging to the HP LaserJet II, III, and IV families, the primitive method of empirical curve adjustment does not seem to be convenient enough if one needs the ability to quickly and reliably find near-linear average brightness TSA functions for Weber printing at different resolutions on different printers.
-The halftone ramps produced without tone scale adjustment tend to be too dark (see Figure B.3 (j)), because the printer dots are almost round, so the nearby dots on a square grid have to overlap.
+The halftone ramp in Figure 49 (b) was produced using the "c1" TSA function of Sandler et al. While the behavior of the perceived brightness of such ramps tends to be close to linear for 300 dpi ramps printed on the laser printers belonging to the HP LaserJet II, III, and IV families, the primitive method of empirical curve adjustment does not seem to be convenient enough if one needs the ability to quickly and reliably find near-linear average brightness TSA functions for Weber printing at different resolutions on different printers.